hbctraining/Intro-to-R-flipped/lessons/06_data_inspection.md

 * Utilize base R functions to inspect data structures

 ## Reading data into R

+### The basics
-Regardless of the specific analysis in R we are performing, we usually need to bring data in for the analysis.
-The function in R we use will depend on the type of data file we are bringing in (e.g. text, Stata, SPSS, SAS, Excel, etc.) and how the data in that file are separated, or delimited.
-The table below lists functions that can be used to import data from common file formats.
+Regardless of the specific analysis in R we are performing, we usually need to bring data in for any analysis being done in T, so learning how to read in data is a crucial component of learning to use R.

+Many functions exist to read data in, and the function in R you use will depend on the file format being read in.
+Below we have a table with some examples of functions that can be used for importing some common text data types (plain text).

 | Data type               | Extension | Function          | Package            |
 |:------------------------|:----------|:------------------|:-------------------|